 The NI process in Gabon started in November 2019, and this document represents the final version of the new NI.
-It combines the 2018 P&Cs as well as the elements of the 2017 Gabonese NI which are still relevant and adds to it new elements as shown through track-changes in the track-changed version of this document.
+It combines the 2018 P&Cs as well as the elements of the 2017 Gabonese NI which are still relevant.